networkdynamics/PolNeAR/README.md

 should avoid viewing the dev and test subsets, and should only test a model architecture once on the test set.
 The train subset includes all articles from the first 10 month-long periods of coverage.
-The dev and test subsets include respectively drawn from the 11th and 12th month.
+The dev and test subsets include respectively articles drawn from the 11th and 12th month.

 ## Statistics